ilsenatorov/Simple-Games/README.md

-# Bulls-and-Cows
+# Simple games

-Old game of my childhood called Bulls and Cows, wrote this some time ago and want to make it a bit better now
+- Old game of my childhood called Bulls and Cows, wrote this some time ago and want to make it a bit better now
+- Hangman?